hillwithsmallfields/Simple_client_server/README.md

 A server for applying a user-supplied function to data from clients
 ===================================================================

-This package makes it easy to write simple clients and servers for retrieving information from server-side files, with further assistance if those files are CSV formatted.
+This code makes it easy to write simple clients and servers for retrieving information from server-side files, with further assistance if those files are CSV formatted.
 It defines a client and server pair with a given port number, allowing use of both TCP and UDP, and reads the data files for you, re-reading them if they have been modified since the previous query.

+For now, it has no provision for writing modified data back to the files, and it has no authentication (I suspect that adding that will require adding an HTTPS server), and there is no logging.
+These may all change in the future.

 How to use it
 =============